pyqg/pyqg/docs/development.rst

 1. Verifying the `most recent test publish`_ succeeded (and is for the most recent commit)

-1. Finding the corresponding pre-release version on `pyqg's TestPyPI page`_ (should look like `X.Y.Z.devN`)
+1. Finding the corresponding pre-release version in pyqg's `TestPyPI history`_ (should look like `X.Y.Z.devN`)

-1. Installing that pre-release version locally as follows:
+1. Installing that version locally as follows:

 .. code-block:: bash